 Alongside on court training, student-athletes work towards important academic qualifications that will give them the opportunity to pursue degrees at the university level following the completion of their time at Myerscough.

 Currently, the Myerscough Women’s team competes in Basketball England’s NBL Division 2 and the Women’s Elite Academy Basketball League (WEABL).
-The ladies also participated in their first international training camp, which took place in Portugal in partnership with Sunlive Basketball.
+The ladies have also travelled to Portugal for an international training camp at Sunlive Basketball.